Last Updated on Aug 23, 2020

 - Press and quickly release the Volume Up button.

 - Press and quickly release the Volume Down button.

 - Press and hold the Side button, until you see the Apple logo on the screen.
-Wait for 15 seconds and use side button after that to turn on iPhone again.
+Wait for 15 seconds and use the side button after that to turn on the iPhone again.

 For iPhone 7 and 7 Plus,

 - Press and hold the Volume down button and Power button until the Apple logo appears on the screen.

 For iPhone 6S Plus or earlier,

 - Press and hold the Home button and Power button and release when the Apple logo appears on the screen.

 - Click on the Apple menu and then select Restart.

 The Activity Monitor is very useful when some application doesn’t work as per expectation.
 Just like we force close the applications on iPhone, Mac has Activity Monitor that force closes the app and processes.
 One of the users with the same iPhone keeps connecting and disconnecting issues, had fixed the problem with this solution.